 - A referral form has been completed and signed by you the Parent/Carer

-How will my child be supported during the assessment?
+How will my child and family be supported during the assessment?

 When your child is going through an assessment it can be a very worrying time.
 The priority is to provide support not only for your child but also for you as parents and carers.

-You and your child will be supported through regular Team Around the Child meetings.
+You and your child will be supported through regular multi-agency meetings.
 These will help to prioritise plans and strategies to support your child at whatever stage in the assessment process they are at.

 What happens during the assessment for Autism?